Which Joe gave his name to ‘sloppy joes’? We look at five interesting sandwiches and their lexical origins.

 - ‘They came with flowers, incense and tears.
 Small, sobbing knots of people - Indonesian and foreign - paying their respects for the first time at Bali's ground zero.’

 - ‘My preoccupations went to issues of war - the Sandinistas and Nicaragua, and nuclear war - I was living on ground zero and this kept me and my friends up for hours wondering what was going to happen.’

 - ‘He surveyed the damage by helicopter on a flight from Banda Aceh, on the northern tip of Sumatra Island, to the town of Meulaboh - the ground zero of the disaster.’

-2A starting point or base for an activity:‘if you're starting at ground zero in terms of knowledge, go to the library’
+2A starting point or base for some activity.‘if you're starting at ground zero in terms of knowledge, go to the library’

 - ‘Flipping a few options can make it more enjoyable for those that like to avoid starting at ground zero every time.’

 - ‘Although the Montreal music scene is the ground zero of cool these days, one of the city's best bands have somehow managed to fly under the radar.’